KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/README.md

 ![KPI](https://github.com/KafayatAkinwande/Ecommerce-Revenue-Trend-and-Performance-Analysis/blob/main/KPIs.png)

 ##### Insight:
 The marketplace processed over 96K delivered orders across 74 unique products, demonstrating significant scale and product diversity.
-The average order value of R$119 suggests a mix of low-to-mid value purchases typical of mass-market e-commerce.
+The average order value(AOV) of R$137 positions the marketplace in the mid-value segment, indicating customers are comfortable making meaningful purchases online.
+This is higher than typical impulse-buy thresholds (R$50-80) and suggests established trust in the platform.

 #### Revenue Growth Trajectory